f5devcentral/f5-automation-labs/docs/class2/module3/module3.rst

   - F5's training collection for **Operating** BIG-IP

-Stitching together the collections and workflows allows Super-NetOps engineers the ability to start quickly Orchestrating calls to run Automation workflows
+Stitching together the collections and workflows allows Super-NetOps engineers the ability to start quickly Orchestrating calls to run Automation workflows.

 Using this structure also allow you to build your own solutions, to manage BIG-IP quickly as native REST calls are used.

-From the previous labs you should already have your Super-NetOps-Container already running, if its not please refer to Module 1.3 on starting your service
+From the previous labs you should already have your Super-NetOps-Container already running, if it's not please refer to Module 1.3 on starting your service.

 .. toctree::
    :maxdepth: 1